Admission and Application

 The university's own aptitude test consists of a two-stage selection procedure:

-As part of a pre-selection process, the written application documents are assessed on the basis of four criteria:
+As part of a pre-selection process, the written application documents are assessed on the basis of three criteria:

 If we receive more applications than there are seats available, the highest-ranking applicants will be invited to a selection interview.
 The interview is held as an individual interview in which we would like to get to know you and your motivation for pursuing the MCCM.
 The following will be assessed in the interview: